 - It looks attractive and gives coloring to your aquarium.
 Check out some great looking examples of the vibrant color combinations on ARC Reef Live Rock and even more so on our Premium Live Rock

 Coralline Algae Coloring – Not Just Purple

 When you hear the term “Coralline Algae“, the first thing that pops into your head is an image of an aquarium covered in purple.
-But did you know that there are over 1600 known species to date.
+But did you know that there are over 1600 known species to date?
 The colors of these species are most typically purple, violet, lavender, pink, and magenta, but there are hundreds of different color variations, including red, blue, white, yellow, and green.
-Our team at ARC Reef has a stain of coralline that is bright orange in color and it fosforescentes under UV and actinic lighting.
-We are actively trying to propagate this very rare stain of algae to all our live rock for sale.
-It is a very slow growing stain though, but in a years time we expect all our live rock for sale to come with a splash of this particular strain.
+Our team at ARC Reef has a stain of coralline that is bright orange in color and it phosphorescence under UV and actinic lighting.
+We are actively trying to propagate this very rare strain of algae to all our live rock for sale.
+It is a very slow growing stain though, but in a years time, we expect all our live rock for sale to come with a splash of this particular strain.
 We are extremely excited about the future possibilities that this stain will have on possibly everyone’s tanks in the not so distant future.

 ARC Reef’s “Purple Helix“